Home

 Welcome to the AAC-Lab

-The ability to communicate is a critical part of what it is to be human.
+The ability to communicate is a critical part of what it means to be human.
 Being able to communicate allows us to maintain a level of autonomy in our lives.
 Our ability to use language shapes how we perceive our world and how we structure our memories of experiences.
-To some extent, how we communicate with others shapes their perceptions of us.
-When we can’t effectively communicate, there is a risk that we will have radically different views of events and memories.

 What You'll Find in the AAC-Lab